paypal/dce-go/docs/how-to-develop.md

 ```
 <!--
-podmonitorinterval: Periodic interval (in milisecond) at which pod is monitored.
-(Required)
+podmonitorinterval: Periodic interval at which pod is monitored.
+(Required, default is 10s)

 pullretry: Maximum retry count for pulling images. retry with backoff is used on failure.(Optional, default value is 1.)

 maxretry: Maximum retry count for retrieving list of containers in a pod.
 (Optional, default value is 1)

 timeout: Timeout for pods get running.
-(Required)
+(Required, default is 500s)

 pluginorder: Define the order of plugins will be executed.
 If you register your plugin with name "example", you will have "general,example" as pluginorder.
 This will be a critical configuration to get pod running successfully.
 (Required)